dubbelosix/autoclock/README.md

 # Commission is in basis points (bps).
 100 bps = 1%
 commission-bps: 800
-# optional. sends metricss to solana's public influx. encouraged to set true since its helps labs and others debug
+# Optional.
+This sends metricss to Solana's public influx and it is encouraged to set to true since it helps Solana Labs and others debug your validator as well as network issues.
-# if something is wrong with your validator
 metrics: true
 org_name: "jito-foundation"
 repo_name: "jito-solana"